-Once there, you will take a guided tour of the city, where an expert guide will explain not only how the city was formed, but also how the inhabitants lived, their social customs in the Forum and their leisure time in the well-preserved Theatres and amphitheatre.
-You will see millenary mosaics and even some of Pompeii's inhabitants who unsuccessfully tried to escape from the lava and were petrified.
+Once there you will take a guided tour of the city, where an expert guide will explain not only how the city was formed, but also what life was like for the inhabitants, their social customs in the Forum and their leisure time in the well-preserved Theatres and amphitheatre.
+You will see millenary mosaics and even some of the inhabitants of Pompeii who tried to escape from the lava without success and were petrified.
 A real open-air museum.

-The tour also includes entrance fees and lunch in the price, so you don't have to worry about anything else.
+The tour also includes transfers and entrance fees in the price, so you don't have to worry about anything else.
 At the end of the day you will arrive back in Rome with the feeling of having travelled back in time.

 Why is it worth going to Pompeii from Rome?

-To make the most of your visit, book an excursion that allows you to take a guided tour of the archaeological complex.
+To get the most out of your visit, hire an excursion that allows you to take a guided tour of the archaeological complex.
 You can also combine your trip with other nearby destinations such as Naples, Vesuvius or the Amalfi Coast.